MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

     >You must sign in to Power BI with the same account you use to access Workplace Analytics.

 15. Select **Connect** to prepare and load the data, which can take a few minutes to complete.
-16. If you have preexisting query results that the dashboard is no longer using, a best practice to reduce processing costs and time is to turn off the auto-refresh or delete the queries that are no needed for the dashboard.
+16. If you have preexisting query results that the dashboard is no longer using, a best practice that reduces processing time is to turn off the auto-refresh or delete the queries that the dashboard is no longer using.
 See [Stop the auto-refresh option](../Tutorials/Query-auto-refresh.md#stop-the-auto-refresh-option) for details.

 ## Dashboard settings